zzell/ke/readme.md

 ```

 ##### Decorator
-Lets attach new behaviors to objects
+Lets attach new behaviors to objects by placing these objects inside the special
-by placing these objects inside special wrapper objects that contain the behaviors
+wrapper object that contains behavior.

 ```go
 // implements io.Writer